KoenLBekx/string_io_and_mock/README.md

 ## Examples

-For examples of how to use these components in code, see the crate's code documentation or it's unit and integration tests.
+For examples of how to use these components in code, see the crate's code documentation or its unit and integration tests.